Reconstructing the Home Depot DIY App

 “I” Statements

 These statements helped me become even more clear on our direction as I began sketching out solutions.
+Though the responses varied, I was learning that there were solutions that could help a builder be more successful though they hadn’t known about them yet.

 I like learning from tools that make a project easy and convenient.